 Details

 In July 2020, the Austrian Environment Ministry announced a deposit-return system on single use containers (plastic and metal) along with refillable containers.
-This is part of a greater 3-point plan which includes implementing legally-binding quotas for the market share percentage of refillable containers. plastic producers would also bear the cost of the newly introduced EU plastic tax.
-Environment Minister Leonore Gewessler states that they intend to require 25% of beverages to be sold in refillable containers by 2023, increasing to 40% in 2025 and 55% in 2030.
-[4]
+This was part of a greater 3-point plan which includes implementing legally-binding quotas for the market share percentage of refillable containers.
+Plastic producers would also bear the cost of the newly introduced EU plastic tax.

 The Austrian Council of Ministers passed a Government Decision to amend the Waste Management to implement a single-use container DRS in October 2021.
 [5] The Government Decision also establishes a market share quota for the percentage of beverages in refillable containers offered to consumers: refillables must comprise 25% of the market share by 2025, and 30% by 2030.
 Non-alcoholic beverages in containers less than 0.5L are exempted from the refillable quotas.
 These containers may be subject to the refillables deposit, described in the section below.